Skip to main content

 Use SNAPSHOT when your tests:

-• Need to revert changes after the suite without destroying the world
+• Need created entities removed after the suite without destroying the world

 @HytaleSuite(value = "Stat Modifier Tests", isolation = IsolationStrategy.SNAPSHOT)